SkySparky/MENTOL-SmartWatch/README.md

    - For easy following, code is seperated into many .ino files according to their jobs
    - Buttons are handled by me to get their states when Pressed, Released, LongPressed or Free.
    - For displaying texts and fonts, UTFT library is used because they have easy Font making tools!
-   - Adafruit's ColorWheel is included to pick a color (it is from Adafruit's NeoPixel library)
+   - Adafruit's ColorWheel function is included to pick a color (it is from Adafruit's NeoPixel library)